WZhengJie99/MagnoliaRPG/README.md

 2. View Inventory: Displays the player's Inventory.
 3. Start Battle: Initiates a battle between the player and the enemy.
 4. Use Item: Use an item in the player's Inventory.
-5. Travel to location: travel to a different place.
+5. Travel: Travel to a different place.
 6. Exit: Exits the game.

 <!--